WhySooooFurious/The-Mac-Repo/README.md

     - Sord - Sord M5
   - For PS3 emulation you can use RPCS3
   - For Nintendo 3DS emulation you can use Citra

+**Native Games**
+  - This is the easiest and least time consuming
+  - This method involves just finding games that either support x64 or ARM64 through vendors such as Playcover, Mac App Store, Steam or Epic Games
+  - Keep in mind that Windows games will not install at all
+  - These are just games made for macOS and macOS only!

 ## To be Tested
   - Call of Duty - Black Ops 3